weightagnostic/weightagnostic.github.io/draft_appendix.md

 ## Additional Bipedal Walker Results

-### Increasing search space
+### Increasing the search space

 <div style="text-align: center;">
 <img src="https://storage.googleapis.com/quickdraw-models/sketchRNN/wann/png/biped_net_outConns.png" style="display: block; margin: auto; width: 100%;"/>
-<figcaption style="text-align: left;">If we allow connection between outputs (a small modification to the search space), we discovered a simple and elegant WANN for the Bipedal Walker task.</figcaption>
+<figcaption style="text-align: left;">If we allow connection between outputs (a small modification to the search space), we discovered a simple and elegant WANN for the Bipedal Walker task.
+This particular network notably ignores many LIDAR, angle, and other input signals that are not required for the task.
+Refer to section on <i>Performance and Complexity</i> in the main text.</figcaption>
 </div>

 <div style="text-align: center;">